settyblue/ActivityDataModel/PA1_template.md

 ![](figure/histogram_average_steps.PNG)

+The mean and median number of steps taken for each day is reported in the data-frame printed above.

 We can consolidate the data into a new data.frame, so that we can easily plot a time-series.
 For this we will be needing spread function from tidyr package.